repobee/repobee/docs/fundamentals.rst

 Conventions
 ===========
-The following conventions are fundamental to working with Repomate.
+The following conventions are fundamental to working with RepoBee.

 * For each course and course round, use one target Organization_.
-* Any user of Repomate has unrestricted access to the target organization (i.e. is an owner).
+* Any user of RepoBee has unrestricted access to the target organization (i.e. is an owner).
 * Master repos should be available as private repos in one of three places:
   - The master organization (recommended if the master repos are being